20 Deer Hunting Tips for Opening Day

-The odds are in your favor, opening day is here.
-Transform your luck-based sit in the woods into a bona fide hunting plan.
+Opening day is here.
+It's time to put the odds in your favor and transform your luck-based sit in the woods into a bona fide hunting plan

 TIP 1: SIT THE HOT SEAT

 Dawn of the gun-season opener may seem like controlled chaos to you, but deer begin to react to hunter movement even before the first shot is fired.
 When the shooting does start, they’ll be on the move.
 That’s what makes your stand selection so critical.

 Escape routes and feed-to-bed trails may be your best bet.
 Deer that were on a food source during the night will beat a hasty retreat for thick cover once dawn arrives.
 Select your stand accordingly.

 Most deer, when pressured, are going to head for home.
 They’ll seek out those thick, nasty areas where they feel safe and secure.
 And that’s where you must be waiting.

 How to Hunt It: Position your stand—an elevated a treestand is the way to go—on the outer edge of the best cover available in your hunting area.
 The key is to place the stand so that you have good visibility but are very near the thick tangle that deer are heading for.
 Edges are natural routes of travel for whitetails, and the added visibility will increase your effective shooting range.
 It’s critical to get into position long before first shooting light.

 Not long after first light—when the guns get to cracking—deer will be seriously on the move.
 They’ll do it quickly and efficiently.
 That means they’re going to follow the path of least resistance, so pinch points and funnels located in cover can be dynamite on opening day.